keith-smale/ries-playhouse/_posts/2018-05-20-accident-incident-emergency-policy.md

 If there is an accident to a minded child or my own children:
 + First, I reassure the injured child while making sure that the other children in my care are safe.
 This may mean strapping a baby in a buggy or sitting an older child somewhere safe where I can see them.
 + Then, if the accident is a minor one and requires only basic first aid, I deal with it myself.
 If not, I will ring 999 (or 112 from a mobile) for help.
 + If I have to accompany or take a child to hospital, I will either take the other children with me, or call my emergency back-up cover.
 This will be another registered childminder or known responsible adult.
-These people will be made known to parents at the settling-in visit and are named below.
+These people will be made known to parents at the settling-in visit.

 If there is an accident, my emergency back-up cover may contact you and you will be expected to collect your child straight away.